nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  added option to filter list of stream names in "GBytes per Streamname" by using tags
 -  improved understandability of H5Live metrics

-## 1.7 - added H5Live metrics and world map
+## 1.7 - Added H5Live metrics and world map

 -  added initial version of worldmap widget
 -  added new H5Live metrics: error/status codes, reasons for stopping, play buffering ratio, player loading count, percentiles of average player buffer length in seconds, median play start time in seconds